 Last week, I was trying to record my daughter’s first dance recital when the “Storage Almost Full” notification popped up and made me miss a few important moments.
 Sound familiar?
 If you’ve ever scrambled to delete random videos or saved podcasts when your iPhone ran out of space, you know how annoying it can be to run out of iPhone storage space at the worst possible moment.

-In this article, I’m sharing 3 methods that helped me clear storage on iPhone and free up over 30% of my space.
-After testing a dizzying number of cleaning techniques across multiple iPhone models and iOS versions, I’ve identified the approaches that deliver the best results.
-Depending on what’s taking up space on your iPhone – whether it’s photos, apps, or hidden system files – you can expect the same or even better results than I achieved.
+In this article, I’m sharing 4 methods that helped me clear storage on iPhone and free up over 30% of my space.
+After testing a dizzying number of cleaning methods across multiple iPhone models and iOS versions, I’ve identified the approaches that deliver the most significant results.
+Depending on your iPhone–whether it’s photos and videos, apps, messages and attachments, or downloaded media–you can expect the same or even better results than I achieved.

 Analyze Your iPhone Storage Properly